 Photos courtesy Oberalp Group and Meteorite PR

-Editor’s note: In an earlier version of this article, Engl’s first name was misspelled.
+Editor’s note: In an earlier version of this article, due to an editing error, Engl’s first name was misspelled.
 SGB regrets the error.